 Resource Utilization is one of the most critical KPIs that project-based, service organizations should track.
 Measuring resource utilization helps these organizations make more informed resourcing decisions to improve workforce productivity and increase project profitability.

-Growing your service business is the main priority for every leader.
-And onboarding more people is not always the solution for that.
 The success and growth of every organization depend on various factors, of which employees are the central driving force.
 Project managers need to work smartly and quickly to ensure on-time delivery of their projects.
-They need to know how productive their team members are, what projects/tasks they are working on, their skill sets, future availability, etc. The trouble is that a lot of resource planning is required, especially when teams are working on multiple projects/tasks simultaneously and there are several elements associated with every project.
+They need to know how productive their team members are, what projects/tasks they are working on, their skill sets, future availability, etc. As per a Gartner Research Report, teams with lower utilization can reduce the time it takes to deliver business value by 30% or more.

 What is Resource Utilization?